Skip to content

 Students develop knowledge and understanding about the actions and lived experiences of people over time.
 They learn to apply the skills of historical inquiry by making connections, constructing coherent accounts and explanations of the past and deepening their knowledge and understanding of History.
 Students learn to analyse sources as evidence and to sequence major historical periods to show an understanding of historical concepts including continuity and change, cause and effect, perspectives, significance and contestability.
 They develop historical skills in comprehension, analysis and use of sources, perspectives and interpretations, research and communication to construct logical historical arguments supported by relevant evidence and communicating effectively about the past for different audiences and different purposes.

 In Years 7–8, students learn about the ancient past, the medieval world and the era of colonisation in overarching chronological historical context studies.
-Students have the opportunity to deepen their understanding of these periods via optional depths studies and the core depth study Aboriginal Peoples Experiences of Colonisation in Australia.
+Students have the opportunity to deepen their understanding of these periods via the depth study options and the core depth study Aboriginal Peoples Experiences of Colonisation in Australia.

 In Years 9–10, students learn about the making of the modern world and the modern world in overarching chronological historical context studies.
-Students have the opportunity to deepen their understanding of these periods via optional depths studies and the core depth studies of Australia: Making an Australia – from Federation to WWI, Australia at War – WWII and Human rights and freedoms.
+Students have the opportunity to deepen their understanding of these periods via the depth study options and the core depth studies of Australia: Making an Australia – from Federation to WWI, Australia at War – WWII and Human rights and freedoms.

 Case studies and site studies are used to extend students' knowledge and understanding.